pmetzger/simh-docs/docs/simh_doc.md

 string functions), or lower the warning level to `/W1`.
 Otherwise, the compilations will generate a lot of spurious conversion warnings.

-Alternatively, you can ‘start’ from a preexisting Visual Studio project which may have similar components to the project you are trying to create.
+Alternatively, you can start from a preexisting Visual Studio project which may have similar components to the project you are trying to create.
 Starting from such a project is done by copying the existing `.vcproj` file to a project file with a new name.
 The MOST